angelmtenor/DL-potential-dishes/README.md

 ```

-2. In the folder of the cloned respository, install the dependencies (Numpy, Matplotlib, Seaborn, Pillow, TensorFlow, and Keras):
+2. In the folder of the cloned repository, install the dependencies (Numpy, Matplotlib, Seaborn, Pillow, TensorFlow, and Keras):
 ``` sh
 cd potential-dishes
 pip install -r requirements.txt